-Major issues reported during the recent sea trials at the Barnets Sea are delaying the completion and handover of the refurbishedn built , aircraft carrier to the n Navy at least until July 2013.
-The handover of INS was scheduled for December 4, 2012 but due to the mandatory repairs that follow the sea trials, the vessel will be delivered not earlier than fall 2013.
-Overall, the n Navy confirmed the vessel performed well in the tests, and approved the necessary corrections, that would prolong the carrier’s refurbishment through at least four months.
-However, n officials said delaying the delivery of the vessel until autumn is unacceptable.
-India has called for the ns to step up the workforce at the Sevmash shipyard for the refit-repair of Vikramaditya.
+Major issues reported during the recent sea trials at the Barnets Sea are delaying the completion and handover of the refurbished Russian built Admiral Gorshkov, aircraft carrier to the Indian Navy at least until July 2013.
+The handover of INS Vikramaditya was scheduled for December 4, 2012 but due to the mandatory repairs that follow the sea trials, the vessel will be delivered not earlier than fall 2013.
+Overall, the Indian Navy confirmed the vessel performed well in the tests, and approved the necessary corrections, that would prolong the carrier’s refurbishment through at least four months.
+However, Indian officials said delaying the delivery of the vessel until autumn is unacceptable.
+India has called for the Russians to step up the workforce at the Sevmash shipyard for the refit-repair of Vikramaditya.
 “A leeway of three to four months is provided in the contract after the December delivery date… Beyond that, penalty clauses and liquidity damages could kick in,” said an Indian government source.
 The two sides agreed the refit-repair job would be completed within 67 months.

 India and Russia have reached an agreement on the refurbishment and transfer of the carrier in 2005, as part of a 947 million contract.
 However, following a series of delays and complications uncovered through the refurbishment process that cost has more than doubled, to $2.3 billion.

 This article is part of three-part series including: